 Summary of Responsibilities

 The job of the Board is to represent the members in defining and monitoring appropriate organizational performance and envisioning the long-range direction of the organization.

 In order to govern successfully, we will:

-- Practice, protect, promote and perpetuate a healthy democracy for our Cooperative.
+- Practice, protect, promote and perpetuate a healthy democracy for our Co-op.

-- Use a strategic process to establish the value of GM compensation, and complete this process in a timely manner.
+- Use a strategic process to establish the value of General Manager compensation and complete this process in a timely manner.

 - Assign responsibility in a way that honors our commitment to empowerment and clear distinction of roles.

 - Have expectations in the form of written policies on organizational ends and means in four areas:

 - Executive Limitations: Certain types of executive activity that are not allowed.